akmfelix/Spark-and-Python-for-BigData-with-PySpark/Overview Big Data.md

 * HDFS allows a user to work with large tat sets;
 * HDFS also duplicates blocks of data for fault tolerance;
 * uses MapReduce;
-* MapReduce allows computations on distributed data. to distribute a computational task to a distributed data set;
+* MapReduce allows computations on distributed data.
+MapReduce is used to distribute a computational task to a distributed data set;

-Distributed Storage
+Distributed STORAGE
-Name node (master node):
+Master where data and calculations distributed onto other computers.
+Name node (master node) controls the process od distr storage, calculations to the other nodes- slave nodes:
 1. Data node
 2. Data node
 3. Data mode